Gbola-bo/PostMan/TEMPLATE_SPEC.md

-# PostMan Template Spec
+# PostMann Template Spec

-This is what a `.psd` file needs to look like for PostMan's rendering engine to work with it.
+This is what a `.psd` file needs to look like for PostMann's rendering engine to work with it.
 Every rule here exists because of something we actually hit while building and testing the pipeline - not theoretical caution.